 Site-Specific Basis incentives or Prescriptive Basis incentives will be provided for new construction Measures that exceed Energy Code or, where no such code exists, standard industry practice.
 Measure funding will be based on the Company’s Energy Efficiency Cost-Effectiveness Standard.

-Customers on Schedules 40, 46 and 49 who are eligible for participation in the Schedule 258 Large Power User Self-Directed Program shall be required to fully utilize their Schedule 258 funding allocation prior to receiving incentives under Schedule 251.
 Funding for Customers on Schedules 448, 449, 458 and 459 will be through their individual allocations under Schedule 258.